chhuang-one/sqxclib/doc/SqConsole.md

 ```

 #### 1.2 define options of command statically
-* Note: If you define constant SqCommand, it must use with SqOption **pointer array**.
+* Note: If you define constant SqCommand, it must use with **pointer array** of SqOption.

 ```c
 static const SqOption  mycommand_option_array[] = {